dgormally/Munro-Library/README.md

-# xDesignTask
+# Munro Library
-Create an android library to retrieve munro data from .CSV file
+This is an android library to retrieve munro data from .CSV file